+FROM: Stephen D. Potts Director

-Memorandum dated November 25, 1998, from Stephen D. Potts, Director, to Designated Agency Ethics Officials Regarding District Court Decision on Remand in Sanjour v.
+SUBJECT: District Court Decision on Remand in Sanjour v.
 Environmental Protection Agency

 The United States District Court for the District of Columbia has issued its decision on remand in Sanjour v.
-The decision impacts Environmental Protection Agency. enforcement of section 2635.807(a) of the Standards of Ethical Conduct for Employees of the Executive Branch (Standards of Conduct), 5 C.F.R. part 2635, and its prohibition on employee acceptance of travel expenses in connection with "teaching, speaking, or writing [that] relates to . . . official duties," under section 2635.807(a)(2)(i).
+Environmental Protection Agency.
+The decision impacts enforcement of section 2635.807(a) of the Standards of Ethical Conduct, 5 C.F.R. part 2635, and its prohibition on employee acceptance of travel expenses in connection with "teaching, speaking, or writing [that] relates to . . . official duties," under section 2635.807(a)(2)(i).
 Insofar as this travel expenses prohibition applies to employees "who work below the grade level of senior executive service," the district court declared it unconstitutional and permanently enjoined its enforcement.
 The decision is reported at 7 F. Supp.2d 14 (D.D.C.
 1998).1